Tina Brown: The Daily Beast

 On 6 November 2008, Brown teamed up with Barry Diller to launch The Daily Beast, an online news site.
 The site gained popularity after Christopher Buckley, posted a column announcing his support of Barack Obama.
 Other news-making pieces included Lucinda Franks's coverage of the Bernie Madoff scandal.
 Regular contributors to The Daily Beast have included John Avlon, former CIA analyst Bruce Riedel, former Council on Foreign Relations president emeritus Leslie Gelb, and journalist Michelle Goldberg.
 The Daily Beast won the Webby Award for Best News Site in 2012 and 2013.

 On 12 November 2010, The Daily Beast and Newsweek announced they would merge operations in a joint venture to be owned equally by Sidney Harman and IAC/InterActiveCorp called the Newsweek Daily Beast Company, with Brown as editor in chief and Stephen Colvin as CEO.
-In December 2012, the final printed issue of Newsweek was published.
+In December 2012, the then final printed issue of Newsweek was published.
 A cover headline stated the magazine would change to a digital format, alongside an editorial written by Brown.
 The digital format was short-lived: the print edition returned after Brown's departure.

 In September 2013, while with The Daily Beast, Brown was accused of falsely printing stories about Amanda Lindhout, a kidnapped Canadian journalist who was abused for 15 months by her insurgent Islamist kidnappers in Somalia, including an incorrect story about an alleged Lindhout pregnancy that never took place.
 A resulting retraction was printed by National Public Radio in response to Brown's comments.
 On 11 September 2013, Brown announced her departure.
 Initial reports of her contract not being renewed were refuted in a statement issued by Barry Diller, IAC/InterActiveCorp's executive director: "If you removed the failed experiment to revive Newsweek, the story of The Daily Beast is one of excellence in reporting, in design, and in digital distribution.
 That to me is the lede of [Brown's] tenure."
 Brown's resignation caused speculation in the media in regard to the future of the website.
 Her hand-picked successor as executive editor, John Avlon, addressed the question succinctly: "The Daily Beast roars on."